ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 In this lab you will use Capacitor to access a native API.
 Specifically, the social sharing APIs on iOS and Android devices.

+**Note:** this is an "extra credit" lab and can be skipped without affecting the main functionality of the application.
+It adds a neat feature, though... 🤓

 ## Capacitor Native API Plugins

 We can use various <a href="https://capacitorjs.com/docs/plugins" target="_blank">Capacitor Plugins</a> in order to provide access to native APIs.
 We have already done this to a certain degree with our use of the <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Storage</a> plugin.
 That plugin, however, works completely behind the scenes, so we can't really "experience" anything with it.

-Some plugins, though, provide native functionallity that the user interacts with directly.
+Some plugins, though, provide native functionality that the user interacts with directly.
 The <a href="https://capacitorjs.com/docs/apis/share" target="_blank">Social Sharing</a> plugin is one of those.
 In this lab we will update the code to use that plugin to allow us to share tea tasting notes with our friends.

 While we are on the subject of plugins, Capacitor has been designed to also work with Cordova plugins.
 When choosing a plugin, we suggest favoring Capacitor plugins over Cordova plugins.